2022-SSWU-OSS/CICD_Automation/README.md

 [Refactor] : refactored code that neither fixes a bug nor adds a feature
 [Docs] : updates to documentation such as README or other markdown files
 [Design] : updates the UI design, such as CSS
-[Style] : changes that do not affect the meaning of the code, likely related to code formatting such as white-space, missing semi-colons, and so on
+[Style] : changes that do not affect the meaning of the code, likely related to code formatting such as white-space and missing semi-colons
 [Ci] : continuous integration related
 [Build] : changes that affect the build system or external dependencies
 [Revert] : reverts a previous commit

 ## 🌐Service Introduction
 A simple online chatting service using Node.js and Socket.io
 (This project's main goal is CI/CD Pipeline Automation by using Docker, Jenkins and Kubernetes)

 ## 💻Developers
 Seo jiun🚀